 I will make an assumption about reader interests, and focus on high-elevation trade routes (e.g. JMT, PCT, and CDT) and off-trail routes (e.g. SHR, WRHR, and Pfiffner Traverse).
 Low-elevation routes melt out earlier, due to less snowpack and warmer average temperatures.

 Early-season snowpack normally firms up overnight, due to sub-freezing temperatures.
 On warmer nights, the snowpack can still freeze over due to radiant heat loss, especially in open meadows and alpine zones.

 The morning crust will often support the weight of a floatation-less backpacker.
 It begins to weaken after sunrise, with lower elevations and east/southeast/south-facing slopes being the first to go.
 Heavier backpackers (or backpackers with heavy packs) are the first to notice the change.

 After a normal winter, the upper elevations are extensively snowbound through May.
 The month of June is a mixed bag: snow will surround the passes and stick on north-facing and leeward slopes, but elsewhere it will be snow-free or variable.
 Summertime conditions finally prevail in July.

 An abnormally dry or wet winter affects this timeline.
-This year in the High Sierra, for example, the passes will be preceded and followed by several miles of snow through the end of June and into July.
+In 2019 in the High Sierra, for example, the passes will be preceded and followed by several miles of snow through the end of June and into July.
 Whereas in 2018 in southern Colorado, the Continental Divide Trail and Colorado Trail was essentially snow-free in May.